scipy-conference/scipy_proceedings/papers/pydra/paper.rst

 This was the motivation behind *Pydra* - a new dataflow engine written in Python, that is presented in this paper.

-The package is a part of the second generation of the *Nipype* ecosystem (:cite:`Gorgolewski2011`, :cite:`Nipype`)
+The *Pydra* package is a part of the second generation of the *Nipype* ecosystem (:cite:`Gorgolewski2011`, :cite:`Nipype`)
 --- an open-source framework that provides a uniform interface to existing neuroimaging software and facilitates interaction between them.